200 rabbits were seized from Ms. Debe Bell, a Colorado show and livestock rabbit breeder, on July 21, 2011, on the pretext of animal abuse.

 Of course.
 Using cruelty charges for publicity, whether true or false, is a common method used to fund a non-profit shelter/rescue organization.
 God knows they can't rely on any handouts from the Humane Society of the US (HSUS).

 It is not that animal cruelty never occurs.
 We know that it does.
-But in the case of these 200 rabbits, there were no legitimate cruelty issues.
+But in the case of Ms. Bell and her 200 rabbits, there were no legitimate cruelty issues.

 It would have been far wiser, less expensive and